-Compared with the strongest deployed online baseline, COURIER significantly (p-value < 0.01) improves the CTR and GMV (Cross Merchandise Volume) by +0.34\% and +0.88\% in women's clothing, respectively (the noise level is less than 0.1\% according to the online A/A test).
-Such improvements are considered significant with the large volume of our Taobao search engine.
-The model has also been successfully deployed into production, serving the main traffic, with the Cluster-ID updated once a month.
+We report improvements on number of orders ($\Delta$\#Order), click-through rate ($\Delta$ CTR), and cross merchandise volume ($\Delta$ GMV).
+Compared with the strongest deployed online baseline, COURIER significantly (p-value $<$ 0.01) improves the CTR and GMV by +0.34\% and +0.88\% in women's clothing, respectively (the noise level is less than 0.1\% according to the online A/A test).
+Such improvements are considered significant with the large volume of our online shopping platform.
+The model has also been successfully deployed into production, serving the main traffic.